jovanrlee/Beagle-Browser/README.md

 ## Beagle Browser

-Welcoem to the beagle browser homepage.
-You can view our privacy policy here [Privacy policy on GitHub](https://github.com/DijonLee/Beagle-Browser/blob/master/PrivacyPolicy)
+Welcome to the beagle browser homepage.
+You can view the privacy policy [here](https://github.com/DijonLee/Beagle-Browser/blob/master/PrivacyPolicy)

 ### Versions